MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

 ---
-title: "Map entities and attributes for data unification"
+title: "Select source fields for data unification"
 description: "The first step in the unification process is selecting entities, attributes, primary keys, and semantic types to map data to the unified customer profile." ms.date: 03/08/2022